fakerabbit/JauzziParser/README.md

-  print(entry.author) // The entry's author as a string print(entry.categories) // The entry's categories tag as an array of strings [String] print(entry.mediaGroups) // The entry's images and media as a [[String : AnyObject]]
+  print(entry.author) // The entry's author as a string print(entry.categories) // The entry's categories tag as an array of strings [String] print(entry.mediaGroups) // The entry's images and media as a [[String : AnyObject]] print(entry.images) // The entry's images as an array of url strings [String]

+  // Get entry hero image:
+  print(entry.images[0]?)

-  // How to access entry's images: for var content:[String : AnyObject] in entry.mediaGroups {
+  // How to access entry's mediaGroups: for var content:[String : AnyObject] in entry.mediaGroups {
                     if let contents:[[String : AnyObject]] = content["contents"] as! [[String : AnyObject]] {
                         print(contents)